 Change starts with you.
 I'm going to show you how your actions can make a real difference to the world and those around you.

-- How to make a difference
+- Simple ways to make a difference in the world

 - You have the power to make a difference